Skip to content

 What’s the most important part of the funnel?

 Retention.
-Acquiring subscribers is expensive (in time and effort, if not money).
-Retaining them is dramatically cheaper and each retained month adds pure profit.
-A creator who retains subscribers for 6 months on average earns 3x more than one who churns subscribers after 2 months, even if they have the same subscriber count at any given time.
+Acquiring subscribers is expensive in time and effort.
+Retaining them is dramatically cheaper — and each retained month adds pure profit.
+A creator who retains subscribers for 6 months on average earns 3x more than one who churns subscribers after 2 months, even at identical subscriber counts.

 How long does it take to build an effective funnel?

-Expect 2-3 months to build and test a basic funnel (traffic sources, link-in-bio, welcome sequence, retention basics).
-Optimization is ongoing — you’ll be refining conversion rates and testing new approaches for as long as you’re creating.
-The key is to start with a functional system and improve it over time rather than trying to build the perfect funnel before launching.
+Expect 2–3 months to build and test a basic funnel (traffic sources, link-in-bio, welcome sequence, retention basics).
+Optimization is ongoing — you’ll be refining conversion rates and testing approaches as long as you’re creating.
+Start with a functional system and improve it over time rather than waiting for perfect.

 Do I need a free page as part of my funnel?

-Not necessarily, but it helps.
+Not necessarily, but it helps significantly.
 A free page reduces friction for new followers and gives you a space to demonstrate value before asking for money.
-Creators who use a free-to-paid funnel typically convert more subscribers total, though the subscribers are worth slightly less on average because price-sensitive people self-select into the free tier.
-Test both approaches and see what works for your audience.
+Creators who use a free-to-paid funnel typically convert more subscribers total, and the additional PPV revenue on the free page means the model often outperforms direct-to-paid on total income.

 How much should I spend on promoting my OnlyFans?

-Most successful creators spend zero dollars on paid advertising and rely entirely on organic social media promotion.
-If you do invest in paid promotion, start small ($5-10/day), track your cost per acquisition rigorously, and only scale if your acquisition cost is well below your subscriber lifetime value.
-Never spend more on acquiring a subscriber than they’re likely to pay you.
+Most successful creators spend zero on paid advertising and rely entirely on organic social media.
+If you invest in paid promotion, start small ($5–10/day), track your cost per acquisition rigorously, and only scale if your acquisition cost is well below your subscriber lifetime value.

 What conversion rate should I aim for?

-Industry benchmarks: social media to link-in-bio click is 1-3%, link-in-bio to OnlyFans profile visit is 30-50%, profile visit to subscription is 5-15%.
-If your numbers are significantly below these ranges, there’s a bottleneck in your funnel worth investigating.
-If you’re above these ranges, you’re doing well — focus on scaling traffic volume.
+Industry benchmarks: social media to link-in-bio click is 1–3%, link-in-bio to OnlyFans profile visit is 30–50%, profile visit to subscription is 5–15%.
+If your numbers are significantly below these ranges, there’s a bottleneck worth finding.
+If you’re above them, focus on scaling traffic volume.

-A funnel isn’t a one-time project — it’s an ongoing system that you build, measure, and optimize over time.
-Start with the basics: pick 2-3 traffic sources, build a simple link-in-bio page, create a welcome sequence, and track your numbers.
+A funnel isn’t a one-time project — it’s a system you build, measure, and optimize continuously.
+Start with the basics: pick 2–3 traffic sources, build a simple link-in-bio page, create a welcome sequence, and track your numbers.
 Then iterate.
-The creators who earn the most are the ones who treat subscriber acquisition as a science, not a guessing game.
+The creators who earn the most treat subscriber acquisition as a science, not a guessing game.